xmengkinaxis/CPP/System Design Interview Checklist.md

 - NoSQL → fast access, high-scale workloads.
 - Object Storage → large files.
 - Cache/CDN → latency reduction.

-choosing the proper database is a critical decision that can significantly impact the performance, scalability, and reliability of the system. <br>

-Factors to consider (Data Model [structured/relational/columnar, semi-structure, unstructed], Size and Volume, ACID, Join and Aggregate)

-- Data Model: Determine the data model that best fits the application's requirements; relational (SQL), document-based (NoSQL), key-value store, graph database, or time-series database.
-- Data Size and Volume: Assess the expected data size and growth rate to choose a database that can handle the scale of data effectively
-- Query Requirements: Understand the types of queries the system needs to support and whether they are read-heavy, write-heavy, or balanced.
-- Performance: Consider the database's performance characteristics, such as read and write latency, throughput, and indexing capabilities.
-- ACID Compliance: Determine whether the application requires strong consistency and transactional guarantees (ACID compliance) or can tolerate eventual consistency (NoSQL databases).
-- Horizontal Scalability: Assess the need for horizontal scaling, i.e., distributing data across multiple nodes, and choose a database that supports sharding and partitioning.
-- Data Integrity and Constraints: Evaluate the need for data integrity constraints (e.g., foreign keys, unique constraints) and choose a database that enforces these constraints.
-- Data Redundancy and Normalization: Decide on the level of data redundancy and normalization based on read and write patterns, aiming for an appropriate balance between data duplication and normalization.
-- Joins and Aggregations: Assess the frequency and complexity of joins and aggregations required in the queries and choose a database that can handle them efficiently.

-- Replication and High Availability: Evaluate the need for data replication and high availability to ensure data durability and system resilience.
-- Consistency Models: Understand the trade-offs between strong consistency and eventual consistency models and choose a database that aligns with the application's requirements.
-- Backup and Disaster Recovery: Consider the database's backup and disaster recovery capabilities to ensure data safety.
-- Cost and Licensing: Factor in the cost of database licenses, cloud service charges, and hardware requirements.
-- Integration with Existing Tools and Systems: Assess whether the database integrates well with existing tools, frameworks, and systems used in the application.

 # 5 High-Level Design — This is pretty much a template, you can put in front of interviewers.
 **Goal**